 Top 10 not-so-altruistic ways to improve EMS with a billion dollars

-The Ambulance Driver imagines a glorious future, funded by his Powerball winnings, as our EMS dear and fearless leader
+The Ambulance Driver imagines a glorious future, funded by his Mega Millions winnings, as our EMS dear and fearless leader

 Wait.
 Let me say that again in my Dr. Evil pose and my sinister overlord laugh:

-EMS1 Editor-In-Chief Greg Friese wrote a column about what EMS could do with $800 million dollars (last week's Powerball Jackpot).
+EMS1 Editor-In-Chief Greg Friese wrote a column about what EMS could do with $1 billion dollars.
 Predictably Greg played it straight.
 He’s a Boy Scout, the ceaselessly loyal, earnest, altruistic Patrick the Starfish of EMS.
 If Greg won the jackpot personally, he’d be the kind of guy that the money wouldn’t change.

 Me, I’m not so incorruptible.
-Eight hundred million smackeroos would change me, big time.
+One billion smackeroos would change me, big time.
 I’d probably lose my girlfriend, alienate all my friends and abandon all my greedy relatives, and make a big show of parking my hind parts on my operations manager’s desk and haughtily telling him precisely which acre of it he could kiss.